Helpful Tips and Tools for Repairing Book Spines

 Though stories may last forever, book spines do not.
 Even gently-used books can show signs of wear over time.
 Eventually, a cracked book spine will begin to lose pages.
 If the issue isn't handled quickly and carefully, the book may not be salvageable.

 Whether you're a librarian, a teacher, or just a bibliophile, keep your books in good condition by following proper spine care.
-Here are just a few simple tips that explain how to repair a book spine so that it will survive many read-throughs to come:
+Here are just a few simple tips that explain repairing a book spine so that it will survive many read-throughs to come:

-After a book has already been damaged, do a little research about how to repair a book spine with the particular type of damage yours is facing, like peeling or detaching.
+After a book has already been damaged, do a little research about book spine repair with the particular type of damage yours is facing, like peeling or detaching.
 Proper repair methods can help prevent further wear.
-In general, book repair tape can seal any cracks that might have appeared on the spine.
+In general, book spine repair tape can seal any cracks that might have appeared on the spine.
 If the pages of a hardcover book have separated from the spine, first use glue to reattach them.
 Let the glue dry for about a day, and then seal the repair with an outer layer of tape.

 Tape and glue can be used in several other book-repair applications.
 For example, if book pages are beginning to "tip in" from the spine to fall loose, a thin line of glue for each loose page might do the trick.
 If pages are torn, book repair tape or even clear glossy label protectors can seal the rip without obscuring words.

 Most novels today run between 280-320 pages.
 That usually means about 75,000 to 110,000 words, depending on font, page spacing, and the page size.
 With an entire world contained in those pages, it's no wonder that keeping a book intact takes such a high amount of care.
 To protect the stories you love, use the tips listed above for a library that lasts a lifetime.